benfred/SlideySlider/README.md

 # SlideySlider

-A basic d3 slider component
+A basic d3 slider component in typescript